jameslashmar/deadline_unofficial/README.md

 Simply copy the deadline folder for your C4D version and paste it over the top of the files in your repo.
 Done.

-Simply copy the files over from the Dropbox .zip  below to your repo

 Associated Docs
 Deadline support 2023.xx Submitter Fix https://forums.thinkboxsoftware.com/t/cinema4d-2023-support/29670/8